-Significant restrictions to access or use NIBC Holding's assets
+Significant restrictions to access or use NIBC's assets

-Legal, contractual or regulatory requirements as well as protective rights of non-controlling interests might restrict the ability of NIBC Holding to access and transfer assets freely to or from other entities within NIBC Holding and to settle liabilities of NIBC Holding.
+Legal, contractual or regulatory requirements as well as protective rights of non-controlling interests might restrict the ability of NIBC to access and transfer assets freely to or from other entities within NIBC and to settle liabilities of NIBC.

-Since NIBC Holding did not have any material non-controlling interests at the balance sheet date, any protective rights associated with these did not give rise to significant restrictions.
+Since NIBC did not have any material non-controlling interests at the balance sheet date, any protective rights associated with these did not give rise to significant restrictions.

-Restrictions impacting NIBC Holding's ability to use assets:
+Restrictions impacting NIBC's ability to use assets:

-- NIBC Holding has pledged assets to collateralize its obligations under repurchase agreements, securities financing transactions, collateralised loan obligations and for margining purposes of OTC derivative liabilities. - The assets of consolidated structured entities are held for the benefit of the parties that have bought the notes issued by these entities. - Regulatory and central bank requirements or local corporate laws may restrict NIBC Holding's ability to transfer assets to or from other entities within NIBC Holding in certain jurisdictions.
+- NIBC has pledged assets to collateralise its obligations under repurchase agreements, securities financing transactions, collateralised loan obligations and for margining purposes of OTC derivative liabilities; - The assets of consolidated structured entities are held for the benefit of the parties that have bought the notes issued by these entities; and - Regulatory and central bank requirements or local corporate legislation may restrict NIBC's ability to transfer assets to or from other entities within NIBC in certain jurisdictions.